 As a young girl, Gambo Sawaba struggled and developed a stubborn streak while showing affection for her bullied peers and mentally challenged individuals.
 She was educated at the Native Authority Primary School in Tudun Wada.
-However, a few years later, beginning in 1943, she lost her father and then three years later in 1946, her mother died which subsequently ended her education.
+However, a few years later, beginning in 1943, she lost her father, and then three years later, in 1946, her mother died which subsequently ended her education.

 Personal Life and Marriage

 Gambo Sabawa was married four times in her lifetime.
-The first time she had been married to Abubakar Garba Bello when she was 13 years old.
+The first time she had been married to Abubakar Garba Bello was when she was 13 years old.
 Bello was a veteran of the Second World War, but he disappeared around the time of his first pregnancy and childbirth.

 Both Abubakar and Sawaba had a girl-child, Bilikisu.
 Her next marriage was with Hamidu Gusau, and her marriage was often tempestuous, as the couple often engaged in battling each other.
 She went through two more marriages later.